sk-zk/streetlevel/doc/mapy.md

 Amount of columns and rows of tiles for each zoom level.

 **omega/phi/kappa**:
 Some kind of photogrammetry format for angles, in radians.
-Look, I don't know what this is, I just convert them 🤷‍♂️
+Look, I don't know what this is, I just convert it 🤷‍♂️

 **pitch**:
 Pitch offset of the panorama in radians, converted from OPK.